hidde030/basssienl-vite/README.md

 - responsive mobile admin panel
 - if ur logged in as admin link in header to go back to dashboard
 - stream calander what time of the week do you want to stream?
+- db connection
+- giveaway to instead of array